One-child policy: Quality of life for women

 Women's experiences of the one-child policy shaped their perceptions of it, both of which have been studied extensively by researchers.
 These studies have revealed a variety of perspectives.
 While some women viewed the policy as beneficial, particularly in terms of providing better educational and employment opportunities for their children, others experienced significant negative effects, including gender-based discrimination, psychological distress, and social stigma as a byproduct of the policy.
 One study by Greenhalgh et al. (2005) found that many urban women in China perceived the one-child policy as positive, as it allowed them to have greater control over their reproductive health and career trajectories.
 These women also valued the educational and economic opportunities afforded to their single child, which were seen as providing a pathway out of poverty and towards upward mobility.
 However, the same study also found that women's perceptions of the one-child policy were heavily influenced by their social and economic circumstances.
 For example, women who were unable to afford the fines associated with violating the policy were more likely to form negative perceptions, as were women who faced pressure from their families to have a male child.
 Another study by Poston and Glover (2005) found that women in rural China were more likely to view the policy as negative.
 These women reported experiencing significant pressure to have a male child, and those who were unable to do so faced social stigma and discrimination.
-The distress and pressure to bear a son inflicted on women through marriage, family, and career expectations made Chinese women more likely than men to be diagnosed with schizophrenia and to commit suicide, contrary to the rates observed in Western countries addition, women who violated the policy by having a second child were subject to fines, job loss, and other penalties, which could have significant economic and social consequences.
+The distress and pressure to bear a son inflicted on women through marriage, family, and career expectations made Chinese women more likely than men to be diagnosed with schizophrenia and to commit suicide, contrary to the rates observed in Western countries.
+In addition, women who violated the policy by having a second child were subject to fines, job loss, and other penalties, which could have significant economic and social consequences.

 A study by Mosher (2012) found that women who underwent forced abortions or sterilizations as a result of the one-child policy experienced significant psychological distress, including depression, anxiety, and trauma.
 These women reported feeling violated and traumatized by the forced abortions and sterilizations that occurred as a byproduct of the one-child policy.
 Such experiences could have long-lasting effects on their mental health and wellbeing.
 Taken together, these studies suggest that women's diverse perceptions of the one-child policy were based on their individual experiences with it.
 These experiences were heavily dependent on women's social and economic circumstances, which led to varied perceptions and attitudes on the policy.
 While some women perceived it as positive, particularly in urban areas, others experienced significant negative effects, including psychological distress and social stigma.
 The divorce risk was 43% higher for one-girl couples than one-boy couples in rural China during the 2000s, a disparity not found among urban couples who were under less extreme pressure to bear a son.
 Parents, especially mothers, had to hide pregnancy and birth under great duress, often fleeing from one village to another or from the country to towns.
 Mothers during both pregnancy and delivery had to stay away from public facilities of maternal and infant health care.